-Hyderabad’s demand for energy continues to increase rapidly.
-However, the energy supply is neither reliable nor sufficient.
-The power deficit in the former state of Andhra Pradesh for the year 2011-2012 that has been estimated by the Central Electricity Authority of India is 12.1%.
-Furthermore, with the growth of the city and the increasing consumption of conventional electricity, the emission of greenhouse gases is enhanced.
-Also in schools, blackouts are a common phenomenon from which students and teachers suffer.
-A blackout negatively influences the learning conditions, because key devices relevant for a positive learning atmosphere (e.g. computer labs and lighting) cannot be used any more.
-The schools are dependent on conventional energy from their supplier and hence are not able to cope with electricity cuts and the adverse environmental effects.
+Hyderabad’s demand for energy continues to increase rapidly, however, the energy supply is neither reliable nor sufficient.
+The power deficit in the former state of Andhra Pradesh for the year 2011-2012 that has been estimated by the Central Electricity Authority of India at 12.1%.
+Furthermore, with the growth of the city and the increasing consumption of conventional electricity, the emission of greenhouse gases has increased.
+In schools, blackouts are a common occurance and both students and teachers suffer.
+A blackout negatively influences the learning conditions as key devices relevant for a positive learning atmosphere (e.g. computer labs and lighting) cannot be used.
+The schools are dependent on conventional energy from their supplier and are not able to cope with electricity cuts and the adverse environmental effects.

 Another objective is to build a reliable network which enables a policy environment not just for facilitating private adoption of roof top solar photovoltaic at the state level, but for further incentivizing its usage, particularly for the social sector.
 This requires networking between decision makers, administrative bodies and governmental agencies responsible for the implementation of Jawaharlal Nehru National Solar Mission (JNNSM).

-From the economic perspective, the aim is to create a favorable environment for investments on the small scale market and generate additional business opportunities for the private stakeholders involved.
+From an economic perspective, the aim is to create a favorable environment for investments on a small scale market and generate additional business opportunities for private stakeholders involved.
 Local as well as national or international enterprises active in the field of renewable energy technology can benefit from rising energy deficit, but also from rising demand.

 - nexus Institute for Cooperation and Interdisciplinary Research (nexus),